Culture of Akron, Ohio: Literature

 The award-winning Knight-Ridder newspaper chain began in Akron as two separate companies, the Akron Beacon Journal and the German-language New Yorker Staats-Zeitung.

 The city is the birthplace of Rita Dove, former Poet Laureate Consultant in Poetry to the Library of Congress.

 Sojourner Truth gave her famous "Ain't I A Woman" speech in Akron at the Ohio Women's Rights Convention in 1851.

 The city is and has been home to award-winning writers David Auburn and Terry Pluto.

 A former literary editor of Esquire, Adrienne Miller, came from the Akron suburbs; she later wrote the novel The Coast of Akron.

+The Saalfield Publishing Company of Akron, Ohio published children's books and other products from 1900 to 1977.
+It was once one of the largest publishers of children's materials in the world.

 Comic books

 The landmark Akron pizza shop Luigi's is the inspiration for the pizza shop Montoni's in the comic strip Funky Winkerbean, written by Akron native Tom Batiuk.

 In the Flaming Carrot Comics, Iron City, where the Carrot lives, was made similar to Akron and another working-stiff town, Pittsburgh.

 Writer and illustrator Bill Watterson has also lived in the county.